Menu Icon

 How do doctors diagnose a miscarriage?

 To assist with a miscarriage diagnosis, a doctor may perform a speculum examination, which is similar to the examination done during a Pap test.
-A miscarriage may be diagnosed if the cervix is open and tissues from the pregnancy (known as products of conception) are present at the opening of the cervix.xxxiii
+A miscarriage may be diagnosed if the cervix is open and tissues from the pregnancy (known as products of conception) are present at the opening of the cervix.xxxv

 The main hormone detected in pregnancy tests is beta-hCG.
 In the evaluation of miscarriage, b-hCG blood tests are performed.
 In early pregnancy, b-hCG level is expected to rise by at least 53 percent every two days, indicating a normally developing pregnancy.
 Thus, serial b-hCG tests every two days or at regular intervals are sometimes performed if there is concern for miscarriage.
 If the b-hCG is not rising as expected, a miscarriage may be suspected.
 If blood hCG has decreased from a previous reading, a successful pregnancy is unlikely.